victorathanasio/KPI-test/README.md

 # Bonus stages

-The endpoint in already working from the previous stage The application can be found in this link ()
+The endpoint in already working from the previous stage

+The application can be found in this link ()

-Due to the restrained time, here () you have another application that I developed during a hackaton with some very cool graphs (they are all interactive, do not hesitate clicking in the first level of the pie-chart)
+Due to the restrained time, here (http://jwallet.ml) you have another application that I developed during a hackaton with some very cool graphs (they are all interactive, do not hesitate in clicking in the first level of the pie-chart)

 # Runing the project